 This site provides job descriptions and application instructions for lectureship positions in the Humanities Collegiate Division general education (Core) sequences.
-Applicants for these positions must have a Ph.D. or must be University of Chicago graduate students who have attained ABD status no later than the end of spring quarter 2014.
-All applicants who are not registered University of Chicago graduate students must, in addition to applying through this site, also apply through the University of Chicago's Academic Careers website (https://academiccareers.uchicago.edu) to posting #02050.
+Applicants for these positions must be University of Chicago graduate students who have attained ABD status no later than the end of Spring Quarter 2021.

 Applicants are free to apply for more than one sequence.
 Brief descriptions of each sequence are provided below.
-Complete descriptions of the Humanities Core sequences can be found in the College Catalog available on the College website at http://collegecatalog.uchicago.edu/thecollege/humanities/.
+Complete descriptions of the Humanities Core sequences can be found in the College Catalog.

-If you have questions, please contact the HCD Office at 773-702-2959, or write to Norah O’Donnell, HCD Divisional Administrator, at email@example.com.
+If you have questions, please contact the Collegiate Division Coordinator at firstname.lastname@example.org.

 Lecturers are chosen on the basis of their qualifications as teachers and scholars and the progress of their academic work.
 Lecturers have full responsibility for teaching one or more sections of a Core Sequence in the Humanities for one or more quarters.
 Within the limits established by tradition, faculty consensus, and a syllabus of shared readings, lecturers have discretion to teach the class as they see fit to achieve the learning goals of the Humanities Core Curriculum.
 The Faculty Core Coordinator of each Core sequence and the Humanities Core Pedagogy Coordinator, a position held by Valerie Levan, Assistant Senior Instructional Professor, are the resources to which lecturers should turn for assistance with their teaching.
 For help with logistical and administrative issues, please contact Hannah Stark.

 The chief responsibilities of lecturers are the following:

-- Participate regularly in the meetings of the staff teaching in the same Core.
-Staff meetings are arranged by the faculty Core Coordinators of each Core sequence.
+- Participate in all regularly scheduled meetings of the staff teaching in the same sequence.
+Staff meetings are arranged by the coordinators of each Core sequence